Skip to content

 }

-But chaining transformations requires nested functions:
+But chaining transformations requires nested functions. streamix adds operator pipelines:

 typescript

-import { from, map, filter } from '@epikodelabs/streamix';
+import { filter, from, map, pipe } from '@epikodelabs/streamix';

-const theaterShow = from(bedtimeStory())
+const theaterShow = pipe(

 map(page => page.toUpperCase()),